drfleming0227/Redfish-Tools/doc-generator/README-configuration-files.md

 ## About

-To configure output, the **Redfish doc generator** accepts input from the command line and from configuration files.
+To configure the generated documentation, the **Redfish doc generator** accepts input from the command line and from configuration files.

-This topic describes configuration input from JSON configuration files:
+This topic describes configuration input that the doc generator reads from the following JSON configuration files:

 * <a href="#base-configuration-file">Base configuration file</a> defines configuration options including pointers to the content supplement configuration file and the supplementary content files.